How many Bugattis are in the World – Exploring the Elite Club of Hypercar Owners

 How Many Bugatti Veyrons Exist in the World?

-Bugatti produced four hundred and fifty Veyron cars (450) over a ten-year production period, distributed across four different models, namely Veyron 16.4, Grand Sport, Super Sport, and Grand Sport Vitesse.
+Over a ten-year period of production, Bugatti made four hundred and fifty Veyron vehicles (450), representing four classes namely Veyron 16.4, Grand Sport, Super Sport, and Grand Sport Vitesse.

 There is an extensive list of special editions such as Veyron Bernar Venet, Bugatti Veyron 16.4 Grand Sport L’Or Blanc, Veyron 16.4 Grand Sport Sang Bleu, Veyron Grand Sport Middle East Editions, Veyron Super Sport Edition Merveilleux, etc. All of the special editions were based on the four main Veyron models we mentioned above.